Adlink-ROS/Neuron-OmniBot/readme.md

     4. Connect VDMC throw /dev/neurontty.
 2. Laser scanner (ex.
 YDLidar)
     1. USB wire
-    2. 5v power (from SEMA feature connector SB5V is recommand)
+    2. 5v power (from SEMA feature connector SB5V is recommend)
 3. SEMA peripherals (collision detection, state indication LEDs)
     * LEDs: positive to GPIO, Negative to GND
     * switches: across GPIO and GND
-4. Other recommandations
+4. Other recommendations
-    * It is recommanded to have your robot's sharp edges wraped
+    * It is recommended to have your robot's sharp edges wraped
     * DO NOT obstruct the view of laser scanner
     * Your two wifi antennas should be pointing perpendicular(i.e. 90 degrees) to each other
     * ALWAYS put on your balance lead monitor if your using Li-Po batteries